deepmodeling/deepks-kit/docs/source/inputs-preperation.rst

 To run DeePKS-kit in connection with ABACUS, a bunch of input files are required so as to iteratively perform the SCF jobs on ABACUS and the training jobs on DeePKS-kit.
 Here we will use **single water molecule** as an example to show the required input files for the training of an **LDA**-based DeePKS model that provides **PBE** target energies and forces.

 As can be seen in this example, 1000 structures of the single water molecules with corresponding PBE property labels (including energy and force) have been prepared in advance.
-Four subfolders, i.e., ``group.00-03`` and be found under the folder ``systems``: ``group.00-group.02`` contain 300 frames each and can be applied as training sets, while ``group.03`` contains 100 frames and can be applied as testing set.
+Four subfolders, i.e., ``group.00-03`` can be found under the folder ``systems``. ``group.00-group.02`` contain 300 frames each and can be applied as training sets, while ``group.03`` contains 100 frames and can be applied as testing set.
 The prepared file structure of a ready-to-run DeePKS iterative traning process should basically look like

 .. _filestructure: